NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 6161.1

 B. Include a written review of the material which shall reflect the consensus of the teaching staff;

-The Superintendent of Schools shall develop administrative rules outlining a procedure for the selection of instructional materials that meets the above criteria.
-Instructional materials used within the district should be sufficient in quantity and scope to meet the needs of every student in the district.
+The Superintendent shall develop administrative rules outlining a procedure for the selection of textbooks, supplemental instructional materials, and library resource materials that meets the above criteria.
+Textbooks, supplemental instructional materials, and library resource materials used within the district should be sufficient in quantity and scope to meet the needs of every student in the district.

-The board, by law, makes the final textbook selection decision.
+The board, by law, makes the final textbook, supplemental instructional material, and library resource material selection decision.
 However, prior to final adoption, the recommendations resulting from each review will be given thorough consideration.

 Any citizen who objects to the final selections made by the board should follow the procedures outlined in regulation 6161.2 Complaints Regarding Instructional Materials.